xfbs/afp/README.md

 Translation: [🇩🇪 Deutsch](README.de.md)

 A small tool to study for the (German) ham radio exam.
 It's written in Rust, uses GTK+3 and [gtk-rs](https://github.com/gtk-rs/gtk) to be cross-platform and look somewhat decent.
+Documentation is available [here](https://xfbs.github.io/afp/afp).

 ## Installation